sphynx/wifi-select/README.md

     $ sudo wifi-select wlan0

 and choose the network you need.
-In order not to type "wlan0" every time, you can set it in $WIRELESS_INTERFACE in /etc/rc.conf.
+In order not to type "wlan0" every time, you can set it (or make sure it is already there) in $WIRELESS_INTERFACE in /etc/conf.d/netcfg

 "wifi-select" is currently packaged and available in [community] ArchLinux repository.
 To install it, please run: